Line 1 Yonge–University: Opening

-Operations and extensions from 1954 to 2017
+Operations and extensions

 Trains operated at average speeds of 20 mph.
 The plan to operate two-car trains during off-peak hours was abandoned in favour of four-car trains, and six-car trains were standard during most periods, with some eight-car trains used during peak periods.

 On February 28, 1963, an extension was added to curve north from Union Station, below University Avenue and Queen's Park to near Bloor Street, where it turned west to terminate at St. George and Bloor Street.

 On February 26, 1966, the Bloor–Danforth line opened, from Keele to Woodbine.
-For six months, as a trial, the Yonge-University line operated as 2 branches, Eglinton-Keele, and Eglinton-Woodbine.
-The interline was determined not worthy, and the Yonge-University line was cut back to St. George on September 4, 1966.
+For six months, as a trial, the Yonge–University line operated as two branches: Eglinton–Keele and Eglinton–Woodbine.
+The interlining trial was determined to be ineffective, and the Yonge–University line was cut back to St. George on September 4, 1966.

 On June 23, 1969, the University subway service from St. George to Union stations was discontinued entirely after 9:45 p.m. from Mondays to Saturdays and all day on Sundays and holidays.
-The 5B Avenue Road buses runs in place between Eglinton and Front Street whenever the University subway did not operate, with side-jaunts to St. George station to capture passengers from the Bloor subway.
+The 5B Avenue Road buses run in place between Eglinton and Front Street whenever the University subway did not operate, with side-jaunts to St. George station to capture passengers from the Bloor subway.
 This arrangement remained in place until January 28, 1978, when the Spadina subway opened north to Wilson Station.